cunybpl/nycet_pnp/src/content/calculation_methodologies/cooling-tower-fans-energy-consumption.md

 #### Methodology

-The calculator(s) use the following methodology to compute annual energy consumption of a constant speed cooling tower fan:
+The calculator uses the following methodology to compute annual energy consumption of a constant speed cooling tower fan:

 1. Convert seconds on per hour to average energy per hour (Worksheet: “Step 2.
 Energy Calcs”).
 Repeat for all fans and then sum to get a total for the cooling tower.
 Note that since the data loggers cannot be perfectly synced, the time stamp for the dataset for each fan will be different.
 The workbook time-aligns the datasets.